Girls Blazer Badge Boys Blazer Badge

 "Good afternoon, madam, which school?"

-MY Mother and I stood in the school uniforms department of Horne Bros, one of Brighton's more expensive gents' outfitters.
+My Mother and I stood in the school uniforms department of Horne Bros, one of Brighton's more expensive gents' outfitters.
 The need to pay bus fares from Ringmer in addition to the inflated price of a uniform was adding insult to injury, but there was no alternative; I had to have the gear, and it could only be obtained in this small room redolent of brand new serge and decorated with plaques bearing the badges of the schools which Horne Bros had the honour to supply.
 In this impressive display of heraldry Lewes County Grammar School rubbed shoulders with the likes of Hurstpierpoint, Ardingly and other establishments which, in Sussex at least, glittered with scholastic glamour.

 For me it was the first sharp indication that I was taking a giant leap.
 I was solemnly assisted into a navy-blue blazer with a gold badge representing the barbican of Lewes Castle ("He'll grow into it, madam").
 A navy blue cap with light blue rings was set on my head ("Should come well down over the forehead, madam").
 A tie in the same colours was wrapped in tissue paper.
 It was just as well I made the most of all this attention because I could never afford to shop at Horne Bros afterwards.